Monketon History, Family Crest & Coats of Arms

 Monketon is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 The Monketon family lived in Yorkshire at Monckton, from whence their name derives.

 Early Origins of the Monketon family

 Important Dates for the Monketon family

 This web page shows only a small excerpt of our Monketon research.
 Another 51 words (4 lines of text) covering the years 1665, 1659, 1722, 1695, 1751 and 1675 are included under the topic Early Monketon History in all our PDF Extended History products and printed products wherever possible.

 Monketon Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Monkton, Monckton, Moncktone, Monktone, Mongton, Mongdene and many more.

 Early Notables of the Monketon family (pre 1700)

 Outstanding amongst the family at this time was Sir Philip Monckton, Lord of the manors of Cavil, near Howden, and Hodroyd, near Barnsley, Yorkshire; and his son, Robert Monckton (c.1659-1722), an...
-Another 31 words (2 lines of text) are included under the topic Early Monketon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Monketon family to Ireland

 Some of the Monketon family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Monketon family to the New World and Oceana
+Migration of the Monketon family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, travelling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Monketon or a variant listed above: William Monkton who landed in North America in 1750.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.